ameeuw/LIGHTBULB_NODE/README.md

 --------------

-The source scripts are meant for use with the nodeMCU lua interpreting firmware.
-Get the latest firmware from their repository (https://github.com/nodemcu/nodemcu-firmware).
+The source scripts are meant for use with the [nodeMCU](https://github.com/nodemcu/nodemcu-firmware/tree/dev) lua interpreting firmware.
+Get the latest firmware from their [repository](https://github.com/nodemcu/nodemcu-firmware).
-This code builds on top of revision 0.9.5 of the firmware and does not use floating point operations.
+This code builds on top of revision 1.5.1 of the firmware and does not use floating point operations.